Skip to Content

 Why not stay at the cosy and comfortable lodge at Rifugio Sapienza and explore Mount Etna, literally from its base?

-In terms of hiking gear that you’ll need, hiking boots are mandatory.
+As for hiking gear, hiking boots are mandatory.
 If you don’t have hiking boots, the guide will give you a pair.
 This is included in the price of the tour.
 You’ll also be given a helmet, which no one usually wears.
 But, you’ll need one with you to do the tour.

 At around 9am, you’ll walk from near Rifugio Sapienza up to the Mount Etna cable car station to begin your journey up the volcano.

 Personally, when we visited, the activity at Mount Etna was considerably high.
-For that reason, at the time of our visit in early 2023, the Sicilian government had placed restrictions on accessing the summit craters.
-So, even on our hiking tour with a guide, we were only allowed to go 2,900 metres above sea level.
+For that reason, at the time of our visit in early 2023 and more recently in 2026, the Sicilian government has imposed restrictions on access to the summit craters.
+So, even on our guided hiking tour, we were only allowed to go to 2,900 metres above sea level (to Torre del Filosofo).

-At times when this restriction is in place, it’s reasonable to consider hiking independently, particularly if you’re on a shoestring budget, as you’ll essentially reach the same height compared with doing a tour.
+At times when this restriction is in place, it’s reasonable to consider hiking Mount Etna without a guide, particularly if you’re on a shoestring budget, as you’ll essentially reach the same height as a tour.
 Although, after all, we always recommend hiking an active volcano with a guide due to safety risks.

 Mount Etna Cable Car